alegresor/QMCGenerators.jl/docs/src/tutorial.md

 (16384, 52)
 ```

-The same API simplification holds for Lattices as well.
+The same API simplifications holds for Lattices.

 ## Structure and Functions

 ### Unrandomized Sequences

+!!! warning
+    It is highly recommended you randomize sequences.
+The first point of an unrandomized sequence is $0 \in [0,1]^s$ which will be transformed to an infinite values in many functions e.g. those composed with taking the inverse CDF of a $\mathcal{N}(0,1)$ as done in the section on [Quasi-Monte Carlo](@ref).

-Let's start by defining a 5 dimensional (unrandomized) digital sequence and generating the first 4
+Let's start by defining a 5 dimensional (unrandomized) digital sequence and generating the first 4 points.

 ```jldoctest tut_ds
 ds = DigitalSeqB2G(5)